PragmaticFlow/NBomber.Docs/docs/nbomber/data.md

 var jsonData = Data.LoadJson<User[]>("https://test-host.com/users-feed-data.json");
 ```

+*You can find the complete example by this [link](https://github.com/PragmaticFlow/NBomber/tree/dev/examples/Demo/Features/DataFeed).*

 ### Inject data

 After loading the data, we will need to inject it into [Scenario](../nbomber/scenario).